doronsever/generator-gulp-angular-subtask/README.md

   * --dest : Set a destination where to save the file
   * --component : Set the destination to be under the component library
+  * --bundle : Create the task's file under a user's specific bundle instead of the file name
   * --coffee : Generate coffeescript template instead of regular javascript [controller, directives]
   * --style-type : Generate a style file based on a type {scss, sass, less, styl} [style]
   * --jade : Generate a jade partial [partial]